Sudeep-Bhandari/Personal-Portfolio/README.md

 Contributions are welcome!
 If you have any ideas or improvements, feel free to fork the repository, open an issue, or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.

-## Future Improvements
-Add JavaScript for interactive elements.
-Implement a blog section to share insights and updates.
-Include animations and transitions to enhance user experience